pattern-finder/api/README.md

 To run the dev version, go to root of project and run `docker-compose up`.
 It will start a stack (database, minio...) based on the Dockerfile.dev, which is prepared to run NestJs with JIT and the watcher up.

-Other programs from the stack (frontend...) will be added as images to pull from the registry, so you will have the latest release to work with
+Other programs from the stack (frontend...) will be added as images to pull from the registry, so you will have the latest release to work with.

+Languages and basic challenges will be seeded automatically.

 ## Prod
 To run the production version, run docker-compose.prod.yml or paste it in the  configuration of Portainer.
 This will pull an image from a private registry, that was build during CI using Dockerfile, and run it.

+Seed cannot run in production mode so you will have to run the scripts either in the kubernetes pods or in the container.

 # Contribute